Finite polynomial cohomology with coefficients: Introduction

 \subsection{Acknowledgement}

-The project initially grew out from the authors's curiosity on whether a theory of finite polynomial cohomology with coefficients exists during a working seminar with Giovanni Rosso and Martí Roset.
+The project initially grew from the authors' curiosity on whether a theory of finite polynomial cohomology with coefficients exists during a working seminar with Giovanni Rosso and Martí Roset.
 We would like to thank them for intimate discussions.
 We thank Adrian Iovita for suggesting the computation in \S \ref{subsection: cycles; isogenies}.
-Many thanks also go to Antonio Cauchi for explaining the motivic viewpoint of our cycle class group, which leads to the formulation of Conjecture \ref{Conj: motivic}.
+Many thanks also go to Antonio Cauchi for explaining the motivic viewpoint of our cycle class group, which led to the formulation of Conjecture \ref{Conj: motivic}.
 We are grateful to Kazuki Yamada for answering our questions about his work and for many helpful discussions.
 We also thank David Loeffler for helpful discussions.
+Finally, we thank the anonymous referee for pointing out mistakes in the previous version and for constructive suggestions, which led to the improvement of the exposition of the article.

-Part of the work presented in this paper has been done while J.-F. W. was supported by the ERC Consolidator grant `Shimura varieties and the BSD conjecture'.
+The first draft of the paper was written when both authors were Ph.D. students at Concordia University.
+While revising the paper, T.-H. H. was a postdoctoral researcher in LAGA Universit\'{e} Paris XIII and was supported by the grant G5392391GRA3C565LAGAXR from the ANR-DFG Project HEGAL; J.-F. W. was supported by the ERC Consolidator grant `Shimura varieties and the BSD conjecture' and the Irish Research Council under grant number IRCLA/2023/849 (HighCritical).